-- Nationals from the USA, UK, Ireland, Australia, New Zealand and Canada - Applicants who have obtained a Bachelor's degree in one of the aforementioned countries are also exempted from the English language proficiency requirement.
+- Students who hold the nationality of one of the following countries: USA, UK, Ireland, Australia, New Zealand or Canada - Students who hold a Bachelor's degree from one of the above countries.

 APPENDIX to Art.
-3 of the TER (for Master's degree programmes)

-Admission criteria EWEM (Rotor Design Track)
+3 of the TER (for Master's degree programmes) Admission criteria EWEM (Rotor Design Track)